git-megan/text-adventure-game/README.md

 Through this project, I got a better understanding of how to write more modular, flexible, object-oriented code.
 I also practiced good development habits such as planning, testing, and documentation.
 Additionally, I learned the basics of how to use Git & GitHub.

 ### Development Notes
 While the game can be played, it is still a work in progress.
-I plan to make the following improvements:
+I would like to make the following improvements:
 | *Update* | *Purpose* | *Priority* | *Estimated Worklaod* |
 | --- | --- | --- | --- |
 | Strings in CSV File | Separate strings for the game's story from the app logic; improve design of tests | 1 | M |